Food System Management

 - Social and normative influences, communities, trends (vegetarianism, veganism)

-Work on this topic, which is mainly rooted in strategic marketing, focuses more on the agri-food industry in relation to the downstream sector:
+Research on this topic, which is primarily rooted in strategic marketing, focuses more on the agri-food sector as it relates to the downstream segment of the industry:

 - product and process innovation,